-Like many businesses reliant on the Internet, we operate in an environment of uncertainty as to potential government regulation of the Internet.
+We operate in an environment of uncertainty as to potential government regulation of the Internet.
 The Internet has rapidly emerged as a commercial medium, and governmental agencies have not yet been able to adapt all existing regulations to the Internet environment.
 Laws and regulations may be introduced and court decisions reached that affect the Internet or other online services, covering issues such as user pricing, user privacy, freedom of expression, access charges, content and quality of goods and services, advertising, intellectual property rights, and information security.
 In addition, because we offer our software worldwide, foreign jurisdictions may claim that we are required to comply with their laws.
 Any future regulation may have a negative impact on our business by restricting our method of operation or imposing additional costs.